North Korea ready for another nuclear test: Yonhap

 SEOUL North Korea has completed preparations for another nuclear test, South Korea's Yonhap News Agency reported on Monday, citing South Korean government sources who said the North may use a previously unused tunnel at its mountainous test site.

-Pyongyang on Friday set off its most powerful nuclear explosion to date, saying it had mastered the ability to mount a warhead on a ballistic missile and vowing to continue strengthening its nuclear power.
+Pyongyang on Friday set off its most powerful nuclear blast to date, saying it had mastered the ability to mount a warhead on a ballistic missile and ratcheting up a threat that its rivals and the United Nations have been powerless to contain.

+"Indications have been gathered that the North has completed preparations to conduct a nuclear test at any time in the third tunnel that has not been used previously," Yonhap quoted one of the government sources as saying.

+It did not elaborate on what activities had been detected at the Punggye-ri nuclear test site near the North's northeastern shore, the location of its five nuclear explosions.

+South Korea's military put the force of Friday's blast at 10 kilotonnes, which would be the North's most powerful blast to date, but a U.S. expert said the highest estimates of seismic magnitude suggested a yield of 20 to 30 kilotonnes.

+The U.N.
+Security Council denounced North Korea's decision to carry out the test and said it would begin work immediately on a resolution.
+The United States, Britain and France pushed for the 15-member body to impose new sanctions.

-(Reporting by Ju-min Park and Jack Kim; Editing by Peter Cooney; Editing by)
+(Reporting by Ju-min Park and Jack Kim; Editing by Peter Cooney; Editing by Richard Pullin)

 Trending Stories